Jude Anthany Joseph

 Jude Anthany Joseph (born Sijo Joseph) is an Indian film director, screenwriter and actor, who works in Malayalam film industry.
 His directorial debut was with Ohm Shanthi Oshaana in 2014, which won the Best Film with Popular Appeal and Aesthetic Value at the 45th Kerala State Film Awards.
+His film 2018 received positive reviews and grossed around ₹200 crores (US$25 million) at the box office to emerge as the highest-grossing Malayalam film of all time.
+On 27 September 2023, the film was chosen by the Film Federation of India as India's official entry for Best International Feature Film at the 96th Academy Awards.

 Personal life

 Jude Anthany Joseph was born Sijo Joseph.
 He legally changed his name to Jude Anthany Joseph in 2014, over his affinity towards Jude the Apostle.
 He is graduated in B-tech Electronics & Communication Engineering from LBS Engineering College, Kasaragod in 2005.
 Jude married Diyana Ann James on 14 February 2015.

-Jude was arrested for verbally abusing a woman mayor in April 2017.
-He was later released on bail.
-Later in Dec 2017, he received widespread criticism for his misogynistic Facebook post about a popular woman actor.

 Film career

 He started his film career with Crazy Gopalan (2008).
 After that he was assistant director in Malayalam films, Malarvaadi Arts Club (2010) and Thattathin Marayathu (2012).
 He has also directed two short films, one named Yellow Pen (2012) in which Aju Varghese played the lead role, and the other based on Malayalam movie actor Mammootty's life, titled Mammookka's Biography.
 Even though the short film was completed in 2011, this was released to public through YouTube only in February 2014.
-The short film went viral in a short time and has garnered around 59,000 views in a span of one month.
+The short film went viral in a short time and garnered around 59,000 views in a span of one month.
 He made his directional movie debut through the Malayalam movie Ohm Shanthi Oshaana which was released in February 2014.
 His second film Oru Muthassi Gadha was released in September 2016.

-His latest film, Sara's, was released in July 2021.
+in 2025, his next film Thudakam will mark debut of Vismaya Mohanlal.